genevaers/Community/GOVERNANCE.md

 should volunteer to be moved to emeritus status.
 In extreme cases this can also occur by a vote of the committers per the voting process below.

-## Lead
+## Lead Architect

-The project committers will elect a lead ( and optionally a co-lead ) which will be the primary point of contact for the project and representative to the TAC upon becoming an Active stage project.
-The lead(s) will be responsible for the overall project health and direction, coordination of activities, and working with other projects and committees as needed for the continuted growth of the project.
+The project committers will elect a lead and co-lead which will be the primary point of contact for the project and representative to the TAC upon becoming an Active stage project.
+The leads will be responsible for the overall project health and direction, coordination of activities, and working with other projects and committees as needed for the continued growth of the project.

+## Delivery Manager

+The Delivery Manager is responsible for development plans, end-user coordination, resource allocation, status reporting, and driving issue resolution.
+Although not a voting member of the Technical Steering Committee, the Delivery Manager works closely with the Lead Architect to ensure the fulfillment of project commitments.

+# GenevaERS Technical Steering Committee

+It is proposed that The GenevaERS Project committers compose the initial Technical Steering Committee (TSC):

+* Solution architect
+* Integration architect
+* Performance Engine lead
+* Workbench lead
+* Documentation lead
+* Build lead
+* Ancillary project lead, like Apache Spark integration

+The Delivery Manager is an advisor to the TSC.

 # Release Process